This post may contain affiliate links.

 Asian herbs do extremely well, lemongrass, Vietnamese mint, Thai basil, garlic chives and galangal grow all by themselves with no attention from me.
-European herbs are trickier, but thyme, rosemary and mint are doing OK for me in pots in the shade.
+European herbs are trickier, but thyme, rosemary and mint are doing OK for me, some in pots in the shade, some in full sun.

 Eggplant (aubergines), chili peppers and sweet capsicums grow as perennials, there is no stopping them.
 We have a supply all year round.